ebi-pf-team/interproscan6/README.md

 Explanation of parameters:

-* `-profile test,docker`: use the following built-in profiles:
+* `-profile test,docker`:
-  * `test`: use an included FASTA file of protein sequences
+  * `test`: use an included example FASTA file
   * `docker`: execute tasks in Docker containers
-* `--datadir data`: use `data` as the directory to store files required to scan sequences, such as HMM databases.
-The directory is created if it doesn't exists.
+* `--datadir data`: use `data` as the directory for storing all required databases; created automatically if needed
-* `--interpro latest`: use the latest version of InterPro and its member databases
+* `--interpro latest`: fetch the most recent InterPro release
-* `--download`: download InterPro metadata and member database files, if they are not found in the `data` directory.
+* `--download`: download any missing metadata and database files

-InterProScan will create three files in your current working directory:
+After completion, you’ll find three output files in your working directory:

-* `test.faa.json`: sequence annotations in the JSON format
+* `test.faa.json`: full annotations (JSON)
-* `test.faa.tsv`: sequence annotations in the TSV format
+* `test.faa.tsv`: tabular summary (TSV)
-* `test.faa.xml`: sequence annotations in the XML format
+* `test.faa.xml`: full annotations (XML)

-The JSON and XML output files are the richer, while the TSV provides less information.
+The JSON and XML outputs are more comprehensive; the TSV is a concise summary.

-### Using your own input file
+### Scanning your own sequences

-To annotate your own sequences, pass `--input /path/to/your/sequences.fasta` when running InterProScan.
-Remember to run InterProScan *without* the `test` profile.
+To annotate your own sequences FASTA file, omit the `test` profile and specify `--input`:

 ```sh
 nextflow run ebi-pf-team/interproscan6 \